CrossRef/event-data-user-guide/event-data-manual.md

 #### Methodology

- - Every hour, the latest 'newsfeed-list' Artifact is retrieved
+ - Every hour, the latest 'newsfeed-list' Artifact is retrieved.
- - For every feed URL in the list, the agent queries the newsfeed to see if there are any new blog posts
+ - For every feed URL in the list, the agent queries the newsfeed to see if there are any new blog posts.
+ - The content of the body in the RSS feed item are inspected to look for DOIs and URLs.
+The Agent queries the DOI Reversal Service for each URL to try and convert it into a DOI.
- - For every hyperlink in the blog post, the agent queries the DOI Reversal service to try and turn it into a DOI.
+ - The URL of the blog post is retrieved and the body is inspected to look for DOIs and URLs.
+The Agent queries the DOI Reversal Service for each URL to try and convert it into a DOI.
+ - For every DOI found an Event is created with a `relation_type_id` of `mentions`.

 #### Notes